Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 1. Major Market Trends (Clear Signals)

-Hybrid monetization: Combining IAP, ads, and subscriptions is now common.
-Reliance on a single method is shrinking.
+Hybrid monetization: combining IAP, ads, and subscriptions is now standard, and reliance on a single method is shrinking.

 2. Technological Shifts to Watch